Key Precept: The first Adam began the Priest-King dynasty / order, of Melchizedek that culminates with the last Adam.

 - King of Salem / Peace, where peace is the cessation of enmity between previously hostile parties.

-In an earlier post we examined how the Serpent’s attempt to destroy Adam failed when God responded with redemption and resurrection, and his attempt to dethrone Adam failed when God countered with reconciliation.
+In an earlier post we examined how the Serpent’s attempt to destroy Adam failed when God responded with redemption and resurrection.
+Most pertinent to this discussion, his attempt to dethrone Adam failed when God countered with reconciliation.
 God’s word / oath would not be broken.
 Adam remained the individual who represents God on earth, i.e. the Melchizedek.
 With this in mind, the following passage takes on a richer meaning.

 “The LORD / YHVH said unto my Lord / Adoni [think Adam],